Port of New Orleans

-The Port of New Orleans is an embarkation port for cruise passengers.
-It is also Louisiana’s only international container port.
+The Port of New Orleans is a significant transport hub located in Louisiana, United States.
+It serves as an embarkation point for cruise passengers and Louisiana’s sole international container port.

 The port generates $100 million in revenue annually through its four lines of business – cargo (46%), rail (31%), cruise (16%), and industrial real estate (7%).
 As a self-sustaining political subdivision of the State of Louisiana, it receives zero tax dollars.

 In 1946, a foreign-trade zone was established in the port.
 The New Orleans FTZ has more individual warehouses and sites under its umbrella than any other U.S. port-administered FTZ.

 Location

-The port is located on the Mississippi River about 100 miles upriver from the Gulf of Mexico.
+The port is located on the Mississippi River, about 100 miles upriver from the Gulf of Mexico.
 It is a diverse general cargo port, handling containerized cargo such as plastic resins, food products, consumer merchandise; and breakbulk cargo such as steel, metals, rubber, wood, and paper.

 Facility investment and terminal operations

-State, port, and private companies have invested nearly $1 billion in infrastructure and facilities at New orleans, and another billion of investment is planned with private partnerships.
+State, port, and private companies have invested nearly $1 billion in infrastructure and facilities at New Orleans, and another billion of investment is planned with private partnerships.

 Containerized Cargo

-The Port of New Orleans is the only deepwater container port in Louisiana.
+The Port of New Orleans is the only deep-water container port in Louisiana.
 It has an annual capacity of 840,000 TEU, with six gantry cranes to handle 10,000 TEU vessels.
 Four new 100-foot gauge gantry cranes were ordered spring/summer 2019 and are under construction.
 There are regular container-on-barge services and on-dock rail access with the Mississippi River Intermodal Terminal.
 The New Orleans Public Belt Railroad provides the port, partners and shippers with an on-dock intermodal advantage.